astronomer/astronomer/docs/pages/clickstream/destination.md

 	- Writing smaller functions makes this easier and eases or avoids having to refactor later.
 Use mocking for service unit tests.
 	- We don’t do as much automated testing today as we would like.
 Most of our components are based around APIs or external services which adds complexity to unit testing.
 Typically we do more manual testing.
 We could benefit from creating follow up issues for this or committing time to it.
 1. **Lint**
+1. **Integration testing**
+	- Integration testing is best performed post-deploy in the cluster environment as opposed to trying to simulate the full setup locally.

 ## Documentation